 user symbolic link in

-Environments and systems are similar but have different purposes.
+Environments and services are similar (because they're both project folders) but have different purposes.
 Environments are used to develop code and therefore includes tests.
-Systems don't have tests but can build deployables.
-Systems can only have one base, but environments can have several bases.
+Services don't have tests but do get built as deployable artefacts.
+Services can only have one base, but environments can have several bases.